 Coverage amounts start at $100,000 and go as high as $2 million.
 Any U.S. citizen or permanent resident between the ages of 20 and 65 can apply for a term life policy with Ethos.

 Each policy sold by the company also offers an accelerated death benefit rider at no cost.

 Simply put, this means if you become terminally ill while the policy is in force, you can get a portion of the death benefit while you’re still living.

-When you die, your beneficiaries will receive the face value of your policy minus whatever was already tapped if you chose the accelerated death benefit.
+When you die, your beneficiaries will receive the face value of your policy minus whatever you already tapped if you chose the accelerated death benefit.

 No Medical Exam Policies

-If you’re looking to purchase term life insurance without having to take a medical exam, Ethos says it offers policies that use algorithms, partially based on your answers to a few health questions, to replace the exam.
-Their system looks at your prior medical and prescription history, among other things, to assess your risk level.
+Ethos says it offers policies that use algorithms, partially based on your answers to a few health questions, to replace the medical exam.
+Its system looks at your prior medical and prescription history, among other things, to assess your risk level.

 Some policies sold through Ethos are issued by Banner Life Insurance Company, a Legal & General America company, as a carrier (not available in New York).